-Hasina set up the tribunal in 2010 to investigate abuses during the war, in which Bangladeshi authorities say about 3 million civilians were killed.
+Hasina set up the tribunal in 2010 to investigate abuses during the war that claimed about 3 million lives.
 Thousands of women were raped.

 The two opposition parties say the prime minister is using the tribunal to persecute them.
 The government denies that and says justice must be served.

 The tribunal has been criticized by rights groups for failing to adhere to international standards.
 Human Rights Watch said lawyers, witnesses and investigators reported they had been threatened.

 Bangladesh became part of Pakistan at the end of British colonial rule in 1947.
 But the country, then known as East Pakistan, won independence with India's help in December 1971 following a nine-month war against the then West Pakistan.